 - If you used a silicone commercially manufactured mold, simply turn it over and give a few taps on the back to release the soap.
 If you used a plastic cup, snipping away some of the plastic above the fill line should allow you to peel away the mold and release the soap.
 A small hard plastic storage container might require taking a knife around the edge of the hardened bar of soap and the mold to allow it to release.

-If you would like the dried camomile to not be suspended throughout the soap but be nestled only at the top of the bar for decorative purposes, simply mix the dried camomile flower parts with about one chunk of the soap base, and fill the mold with it first.
+If you would like the dried chamomile to not be suspended throughout the soap but be nestled only at the top of the bar for decorative purposes, simply mix the dried chamomile flower parts with about one chunk of the soap base, and fill the mold with it first.

-Then, follow the rest of the curing and removal steps outlined above to complete the honey and camomile soap making process.
+Then, follow the rest of the curing and removal steps outlined above to complete the honey and chamomile soap making process.